jgranizo/applianceWebsite/README.md

 # React + Vite

-TAn appliance Website for a client in the Boston Metropolitan Area
+An appliance Website for a client in the Boston Metropolitan Area